U.K.-based rights group says Hong Kong police accused it of violating security law

 Hong Kong and Chinese officials, including city leader Carrie Lam and senior police officers, were sanctioned by the U.S. government in 2020 and 2021.

+British Foreign Secretary Liz Truss condemned the move in a statement posted on Twitter.

+"The unjustifiable action taken against U.K.-based NGO Hong Kong Watch is clearly an attempt to silence those who stand up for human rights in Hong Kong."

-Hong Kong Watch's Rogers said that although authorities had demanded he take down the website, he would "redouble" his efforts in raising awareness of Hong Kong's deteriorating human rights situation.
+Hong Kong Watch's Rogers said that although authorities had demanded he take down the website, he would "redouble" his efforts in raising awareness of Hong Kong's crackdown that has seen many democratic campaigners jailed or forced into exile.

 The Hong Kong Police Force and Hong Kong Security Bureau did not immediately respond to requests for comment.